 So why is there an option in the audio menu to switch between speakers and headphones, you ask?
 My guess is that some of the geniuses at LG eventually figured out that the placement of the headphone jack (which looks like a dummy connector, by the way) on the rear side (!) of the TV would make it inaccessible with the TV being mounted to the wall.
 Guess how many customers did not think of this and had to unscrew the TV again.
 That was probably the same genius that placed the volume/channel/settings buttons on the rear side of the device too.

 While waiting for LG customer support to comment on this, I found various entries on popular consumer electronics boards suggesting this feature has been requested by customers like forever.
-And sure enough, LG support told me the only way to get audio from speakers and headphone simultaneously would be to use an SCART to Cinch adapter which I’d already tried in the meantime resulting in speakers and headphone being slightly out of sync and therefore unusable, especially as there is no sound coming out of the headphones when recordings/media files are played back from an attached USB device.
+And sure enough, LG support told me the only way to get audio from speakers and headphone simultaneously would be to use a SCART to RCA adapter which I’d already tried in the meantime resulting in speakers and headphone being slightly out of sync and therefore unusable but especially as there is no sound coming out of the headphones when recordings/media files are played back from an attached USB device!
 Facing these facts, the support acted in true LG fashion by shifting the blame on me, suggesting they’d expect customers to conduct proper research into a device’s features prior purchase.

 Of course I didn’t bother to ask how the phrase ‘AUDIO menu items are disabled when connecting a headphone’ from the manual PDF could possibly be construed to mean that simultaneous audio is impossible, nor did I bother to test the validity of the phrase ‘Optical Digital Audio Out is not available when connecting a headphone’ by buying a Toslink to Cinch converter.
 I simply decided to switch to another brand.